 - Submission: Please submit online at www.med.upenn.edu/apps/itmat/pg.
-PLEASE ENSURE THAT YOU CHOOSE THE ITMAT GRANT PROGRAM WHEN SUBMITTING YOUR GRANT.
+PLEASE ENSURE THAT YOU CHOOSE THE IMPROVING ENROLLMENT IN CLINICAL TRIALS PROGRAM WHEN SUBMITTING YOUR GRANT.
 Please refer to Document Submission Section for specific instructions related to this system. - Abstract Page: The abstract text should be no longer than 250 words.

-- Budget: Please use the excel template budget page and provide detailed expenses. - Budget Justification: Please provide a short justification for all personnel, supplies, and equipment that will be expensed to this project.
-Please provide a distinct justification if resources are to be spent on services provided from outside Penn. - NIH Biosketch: An NIH format biosketch must be submitted for the PI and the Co-PIs only. - Research Proposal: The research proposal should be no longer than two single-spaced pages with one-inch margins and should include the essential background information relative to the project.
+- Budget: Please use the excel template budget page and provide detailed expenses (The template is located under the Attachments section of the PDF). - Budget Justification: Please provide a short justification for all personnel, supplies, and equipment that will be expensed to this project.
+Please provide a distinct justification if resources are to be spent on services provided from outside Penn. - NIH Biosketch: An NIH format biosketch must be submitted for the Pl and the Co-Pls only. - Research Proposal: The research proposal should be no longer than two single-spaced pages with one-inch margins and should include the essential background information relative to the project.
 Please use Arial size 11 font.
 Please indicate the importance of this funding to the feasibility of your research proposal and potential for future funding.
 Please indicate if any other funds are available to you for the proposed research.
 References should be attached to your research proposal and will not count toward your two page limit.
-Please provide a timeline of implementation to ensure meeting the end date of May 31, 2018.
-NO OTHER SUPPORTING DOCUMENTATION WILL BE CONSIDERED. - Copies of IRB approval letters will be required if an application is funded.
+Please provide a timeline of implementation to ensure meeting the end date of June 30, 2021. - Copies of IRB approval letters will be required if an application is funded.
 Funding will be delayed until these approval documents are received.
-Applicants are encouraged to submit documentation of IRB "approval in concept" along with their submission.
+Applicants are encouraged but not required to submit documentation of IRB "approval in concept" along with their submission.
 Applicants proposing studies embedded in ongoing "parent" trials are encouraged to include a letter of support from the parent trial PI.